adamzaninovich/day_tweeter/README.md

 * user can pause entire system
 * tweets can be disabled and reenabled
 * user can edit tweets
+* manually published tweets use resque
+* get resque scheduler working

 ### First Iteration

+* reschedule tweets when a tweet is created or deleted

+* system will submit tweets to twitter
   * tweets will be spread out between start and stop times
-* system will submit tweets to twitter
+  * disabled tweets are skipped when publishing

 * tweets exceeding daily limit will carry over to next day

-* disabled tweets are skipped when publishing
+* make clear published button work

 ### Second Iteration